A Place for Mom

 • Some transportation

-What are the typical pricing models in assisted living?
+The typical pricing models in assisted living

 Assisted living communities typically operate under one of the following cost structures.
 These determine how you or your loved one pays for care, and they may influence how much you pay.